-SIRVA BGRS can assess your mobility programme and help you understand:
+SIRVA BGRS can assess your mobility program and help you understand:

-- Your organisation’s goals around sustainability and set up a framework for tracking mobility programme’s impact.
+- Your organization’s goals around sustainability and set up a framework for tracking mobility program’s impact.

-- How your mobility processes and policy can affect larger organisational sustainability goals.
+- How your mobility processes and policy can impact larger organizational sustainability goals.

-- Changes you can make to your mobility programme, processes or services, and how you can socialise and implement them throughout your organisation.
+- Changes you can make to your mobility program, processes, or services, and how you can socialize and implement them throughout your organization.

-For more information on how your mobility programme can help meet your sustainability goals, please contact SIRVA BGRS Global Advisory Services at email@example.com or reach out to your SIRVA BGRS representative.
+For more information on how your mobility program can help meet your sustainability goals, please contact SIRVA BGRS Global Advisory Services at email@example.com or reach out to your SIRVA BGRS representative.